Why Animals Matter: A Religious and Philosophical Perspective Introduction

 Page One Introduction and Brief History of Jainism

-Page One Page Two Page Three Page Four Buddhism Quotations
+Page One Page Two Page Three Page Four Jainism Quotations

 The Arhats and Bhagavats of the past, present, and future, all say thus, speak thus, declare thus, explain thus: all breathing, existing, living, sentient creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.